Andrettin/Wyrmsun/readme.txt

 - The dwarven ballista's attack button is now a ballista bolt (previously it used the dwarven level 1 axe) (graphics by Leo).
 - Added two dwarven ballista bolt upgrades (graphics by Leo).

+* Modding
+- Tileset tile size now can properly be changed.
+- Added "GetUnitTypeData" lua function for getting characteristics from unit types; this function works much in the same way as the "GetPlayerData" function.

 * Quests
 - Quest-related events no longer appear if the "Resources", "Units", "Opponents" or "Game Type" options are not set to "Map Default" in the single player game setup.
 - The gnomish king is now called "Pypo I", instead of having his name be randomly generated.